 We spent most of the month of January getting acquainted here and also car shopping.
 After a month in a rental car and scouring the internet we found a 4×4 Jeep in Calgary for a really good price and bought it.
 We put the whole car purchase on our travel credit card which basically equated to a free flight in rewards.

-Moving to Canada was also a really good business choice for us in more ways than one.
+Adding a base in Canada was also a really good business choice for us in more ways than one.
 To keep it short, Banff and the Canadian Rockies are a desirable travel destination in the world.
-So the more content we have from here the more we can write about this area, meaning more traffic to our blog, more photos on Instagram, more video on YouTube…etc.
+So the more content we have from here the more we can write about this area, meaning more traffic to our blog, more photos on Instagram, more videos on YouTube…etc.

 We also have a North American shipping address now.
 While some companies will only ship to the US and not Canada, most agree to ship over the border.
 We collaborated with numerous brands this year that we wouldn’t have been able to if we were in say…Bali, mainly because we could get the product here.
 This blog and our social channels are mostly about travel, hiking, and being outside.
 So Canada is the perfect place to work with those brands.